hyungjin-chung/blog-test/content/publication/improving-diffusion-models-for-inverse-problems-using-manifold-constraints/index.md

 ---
-title: "Missing Cone Artifacts Removal in ODT using Unsupervised Deep Learning in Projection Domain"
+title: "Improving Diffusion Models for Inverse Problems using Manifold Constraints"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Jaeyoung Huh
+- Byeongsu Sim
-- Geon Kim
+- Dohoon Ryu
-- Yong Keun Park
 - Jong Chul Ye

 # Author notes (optional)